KyawHtay/PermutationTest/README.md

 # PermutationTest
 # Quick Coding Test

-Welcome to Vitrue's Quick Coding Test!
+Welcome to  Quick Coding Test!
 This is a short coding problem that will hopefully take ~1hr.

 Create a basic web app or write a function that accepts a string and returns true if any permutation of the string is the same read from the beginning or the end.